HaimingXu679/LCHard/README.md

 # Leetcode
-A place to store my solutions to LC hard problems
+A convenient place to store my solutions for later access